Board of Directors & National Advisory Board

 Andrew Brown -Andrew Brown is a practicing physician as well as a research associate with the Managing the Atom Project at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
 Brown is an adviser to the Center for Arms Control and Non-Proliferation.
 His most recent book is ‘Keeper of the Nuclear Conscience: the life and work of Joseph Rotblat’ (Oxford,2012) Brown has been extensively published in topics ranging from international security to public health and in publications such as Physics World, Physics Today, and Intelligence and National Security.
 He holds a Master’s Degree in Public Health from Harvard University, Bachelor of Medicine and Bachelor of Surgery degrees from the University of London, and a Bachelor of Science degree from the University of Bristol.

-Matthew Bunn - Matthew Bunn is an Associate Professor at Harvard University's John F. Kennedy School of Government.
+Matthew Bunn - Matthew Bunn is a Professor of Practice at Harvard University's John F. Kennedy School of Government.
 He is the winner of the American Physical Society's Joseph A. Burton Forum Award for "outstanding contributions in helping to formulate policies to decrease the risks of theft of nuclear weapons and nuclear materials," and the Federation of American Scientists' Hans Bethe Award for "science in service to a more secure world.”
 Before joining the Kennedy School in January 1997, he served for three years as an adviser to the Office of Science and Technology Policy.